-- Project presentation providing an executive overview of the project - Cost Data Collection Template (supplied by Infrastructure NSW)
+• Project presentation providing an executive overview of the project

 REQUIRED INFORMATION

 For a Health Check in Delivery, documents should exist that include information relating to status of the asset delivery, planning for commissioning and preparation for operations.
 The table below highlights the information required to assess the project against the seven Key Focus Areas.
 In collating the documents, it may also be useful to refer to Part D of this workbook.